 Employment Prospects and Salary Info

 Doctoral degrees in genetics allow for ample career choices in a variety of fields in medicine, education and research.
 Some possible careers paths are:

 - Food scientist

 Earning a Ph.D. in Genetics can also prepare individuals for medical science careers.
-Employment opportunities for medical scientists are projected to increase 8% between 2014 and 2024, as reported by the U.S. Bureau of Labor Statistics (BLS), which is an average rate.
-The median annual wage in this field was $82,240 as of 2015, reports the BLS.
+Employment opportunities for medical scientists are projected to increase 8% between 2018 and 2028, as reported by the U.S. Bureau of Labor Statistics (BLS), which is a faster than average rate.
+The median annual wage in this field was $84,810 as of 2018, reports the BLS.